maxdemaio/music/src/content/blog/vocals.md

 I create the vocal chain in the order below.
 Like, we want to EQ before compressing because we don't want the compressor bringing out frequencies we don't want.
 Your vocal chain really will depend on what genre you're in and what you're trying to achieve.

-Btw, right now my vocal chain is just Logic's "Warm Vocal" plus custom pitch correction.
+Btw, right now my vocal chain is just Logic's "Warm Vocal" or sometimes "Natural Vocal" plus custom pitch correction and reverb.
+I'm still working on it.

 ## Vocal Chain - Noise Gate

-I like the "Fast Gate" preset Logic gives you if I need it. **This is optional and personally I don't use one.**
+**This is optional and personally I don't use one.**

 A noise gate automatically mutes or reduces the volume of audio signals below a certain threshold, helping to eliminate unwanted background noise or hum during quiet passages.
 Keep in mind, noise gates can’t get rid of all background noise.
 If there's background noise during the vocal phrase, you won’t be able to get rid of it.